entando/entando-docs/vuepress/docs/v6.2/tutorials/micro-frontends/react.md

 1. Navigate to `Entando App Builder` in your browser.

-2. Click `Configuration` at the upper right hand side of the screen.
+2. Click `Administration` at the lower left hand side of the screen.

 3. Click the `File Browser` tab.